rafapolo/steganos/README.md

 The concept is easy and creative: get the data from any file, encode into base64, compact and encode it again into hexadecimal, so get each three chunks of hexa values (ex: ff 12 d3) to compose the RGB pixels that represents the data as an encoded PNG image in such a way that you can reverse and decode it later as the original file.

-This was a prove of concept so I could upload 6GB of videos and PDFs to Flickr as images, and then get it back as the original files.
+This was a prove of concept written in Ruby (and parcially in Node.js) so I could upload 6GB of videos and PDFs to Flickr as images, and then get it back as the original files.

 [Julian Assange, Cypherpunks 6.3MB PDF as a decodable 4MB PNG] [![Julian Assange - Cypherpunks PDF] (https://raw.github.com/rafapolo/steganos/master/output-sample.jpg)](https://raw.github.com/rafapolo/steganos/master/cypherpunks.pdf.png)